EstimatedEst. Read Time: 8 minutes

 BEST LOWER BACK WORKOUT

-1. The lower back is one of the most frequently overlooked areas when it comes to training, despite being important to almost every big lift you do.
+1. The lower back is one of the most frequently overlooked areas when it comes to training, despite being important to almost every compound lift you do.

 2. The low back is meant to be a strong stable support for your entire body, but prolonged sitting and bad posture create weakness in this area, which can make pain worse.

-3. In order to build strength in the lower back, it has to work in concert with the glutes.
+3. In order to build spinal strength in the lower back, it has to work in concert with the gluteal muscles.
 These two muscle groups prefer to work together.

-4. I’ve given you a complete workout with 4 moves that you can do at home with no equipment that train low back and glutes together to help you build lower back strength that will translate over to your big lifts.
+4. I’ve given you a complete exercise program with 4 moves that you can do at home with no equipment that train low back and gluteal muscles together to help you build lower back strength that will translate over to your major lifts.

 5. You can do these lower back exercises every day because we want to correct the weaknesses that have developed over time.